Summer-Bell/surfs_up/README.md

 Half the days in December are still above 71.00 which is a reasonable temperature for surfing and eating ice cream.

 - Two additional queries that could be performed to gather more weather data for June and December?

 Precipitation and humidity are also important factors that impact whether people would be out surfing and eating ice cream.
-Performing queries on precipitation and humidity would also be beneficial when evaluating the sustainability of the Surf n' Shake shop.
+Performing queries on precipitation and humidity would be beneficial when evaluating the sustainability of the Surf n' Shake shop.
 Weather patterns can vary by location on the island.
-Performing the same temperature analysis on the closest weather station to the purposed location would also provide valuable information.
+Performing the same temperature analysis on the closest weather station to the purposed store location would also provide valuable information.